openpreserve/odf-validator/docs/VALIDATION.md

 ## XML Validation

-1. File shall be a well formed XML document.
+1. File SHALL be a well formed XML document.
-2. File shall conform to the XML Namespaces specification [XML-Names].
+2. File SHALL conform to the XML Namespaces specification [XML-Names].
-3. File shall conform to the xml-id Version 1.0 specification [XML-ID].
+3. File SHALL conform to the xml-id Version 1.0 specification [XML-ID].
-4. The XML root element shall be `<office:document>`.
+4. The XML root element SHALL be `<office:document>`.
-5. The document shall validate agains the the ODF 1.3 schema.
+5. The document SHALL validate agains the the ODF 1.3 schema.
-6. If a `style:condition`, `table:condition`, `table:expression`, `table:formula` or `text:formula` attribute value begins with a namespace prefix bound to namespace  `urn:oasis:names:tc:opendocument:xmlns:of:1.3`, the syntax and semantics of the attribute value portions that are expressions determined by the prefix shall conform to Part4 of this specification.
-If a `style:condition`, `table:condition`, `table:expression`, `table:formula` or `text:formula` attribute value has no namespace prefix, the attribute value portions that are expressions determined by a prefix shall conform as if there were a prefix bound to namespace `urn:oasis:names:tc:opendocument:xmlns:of:1.3`.
+6. If a `style:condition`, `table:condition`, `table:expression`, `table:formula` or `text:formula` attribute value begins with a namespace prefix bound to namespace  `urn:oasis:names:tc:opendocument:xmlns:of:1.3`, the syntax and semantics of the attribute value portions that are expressions determined by the prefix SHALL conform to Part4 of this specification.
+If a `style:condition`, `table:condition`, `table:expression`, `table:formula` or `text:formula` attribute value has no namespace prefix, the attribute value portions that are expressions determined by a prefix SHALL conform as if there were a prefix bound to namespace `urn:oasis:names:tc:opendocument:xmlns:of:1.3`.
-7. A spreadsheet's root `<office:document>` element shall have an `office:mimetype` attribute with value:
+7. A spreadsheet's root `<office:document>` element SHALL have an `office:mimetype` attribute with value:
    * `application/vnd.oasis.opendocument.spreadsheet`; or
    * `application/vnd.oasis.opendocument.spreadsheet-template`;
-8. The `<office:body>` element shall have the `<office:spreadsheet>` element as its child;
+8. The `<office:body>` element SHALL have the `<office:spreadsheet>` element as its child;
-9. All namespace prefixes used in the values of `table:formula` attributes values shall be bound to the `urn:oasis:names:tc:opendocument:xmlns:of:1.2` namespace;
+9. All namespace prefixes used in the values of `table:formula` attributes values SHALL be bound to the `urn:oasis:names:tc:opendocument:xmlns:of:1.2` namespace;
-10. All `table:formula` attribute values shall be a conforming OpenDocument Formula expression [ODF1.3-Part-4:OpenFormula] 2.2 OpenDocument Formula Expression.
+10. All `table:formula` attribute values SHALL be a conforming OpenDocument Formula expression [ODF1.3-Part-4:OpenFormula] 2.2 OpenDocument Formula Expression.

 ### XML-1